 Vans have always found their place in commercial use and a choice of merchants and people in business.
-Choosing the most reliable one for your work is not an easy job when there are dozens of options.
+Drivers, including ourselves, find it difficult to choose the most reliable one for work when there are dozens of options.
 We are going to detailed compare of two best Vans of all the time: Probox Van vs Nissan Vanette.

 The Toyota Probox Van is a light commercial vehicle produced by Toyota, one of the most renowned automobile companies in the Japan and international market as well.
 It is a 5-door, 4-seater car which first went on sale in July 2002.
 The European sales launched it for the global market at the Paris Motor show in 2009.
-It is a small station wagon which has been designed for commercial use, majorly as a delivery vehicle.
+Toyota mechanics design as a small station wagon for commercial use, majorly as a delivery vehicle.

-The Probox was redesigned in 2014, and it was a replacement for the pre-facelift Toyota Succeed.
-The Interior and exterior are the combinations of enamoring design and vibrant colors which give it a bold look.
-The interior has great, spacious dashboard with multiple control buttons embedded in the panel.
+In 2014, Toyota redesigned The Probox.
+They did it with an idea of creating an replacement for the pre-facelift Toyota Succeed.
+The Interior and exterior are the combinations of enamoring design and vibrant colors which give it a bold look in the comparison of Probox Van vs Nissan Vanette.
+Also, the interior has great, spacious dashboard with multiple control buttons embedded in the panel.

-Nissan Vanette Van is another strong cab-over van manufactured by Japanese automobile company Nissan.
-It was first produced in 1978 and has been sold as the Nissan Sunny-Vanette or Nissan Van.
-It has been popular around the world since its manufacture.
+Nissan Vanette Van is another strong cab-over van.
+It was manufactured by Japanese automobile company Nissan and first produced in 1978.
+Mechanics sell it as Nissan Sunny-Vanette or Nissan Van.
+Of course, it has been popular around the world since its manufacture.
 In earlier days there used to be a separate mode in Europe under the same name.

-The passenger version was called Vanette, and it was equipped with multiple engines.
-2WD and 4WD versions were produced, with manual, automatic, floor and column shift options available, and it eventually got replaced by the Nissan NV200, later sold as the Nissan Vanette under an OEM deal.
+In the first place, Nissan created an passenger version called Vanette, and equipped it with multiple engines.
+2WD and 4WD versions were born, with manual, automatic, floor and column shift options available.
+The Nissan NV200 eventually replaced, and later sold as the Nissan Vanette Van under an OEM deal.

 The interior has great, spacious dashboard with multiple control buttons embedded in the panel.
-Its body style got modified from the first generation to the later ones, from two-door truck to four or five doors and then into the four-door minibus.
-The transmission is 4-speed manual or 3-speed automatic.
+Its body style got modified from the first generation to the later ones.
+We can see it from two-door truck to four or five doors and then into the four-door minibus.
+Last but not least, the transmission is 4-speed manual or 3-speed automatic.

-The comparison of Probox Van Vs Nissan Vanette shows that Vanette is very well-liked by traders and small businesspeople.
-While Toyota is suitable for heavy duty drives as it can take a huge load.
+From the comparison of Probox Van Vs Nissan Vanette, we can understand that traders and small businessman really like Vanette, while Toyota is suitable for heavy duty drives as it can take a huge load.